zzhhjjj/RL-project/README.md

  	3. DQN
  	4. DQN bonus

- And we have tested their performance in two different situation, blind are width = 0.2 / 0.4.
+ And we have tested their performance in two different situation, blind area width = 0.2 / 0.4.

 # Install